BercX/VSLicenseCpp/README.md

 # VSLicenseCpp
 VSLicenseCpp is a program that helps to get and set Visual Studio Community Edition trial expiration date.
+This project is for educational purposes only.

 ## Installation
 Download the [latest version of VSLicenseCpp](https://github.com/BercX/VSLicenseCpp/releases/latest).